danknights/mice5035/tutorials/03_wgs_feature_extraction/README.md

 ```

-Then repeat the processing with the other taxonomic levels like genus (level 6) or phylum (level 2).
+Then repeat the processing with the other taxonomic levels like genus (level 6) or phylum (level 2) as needed.